 Frequently Asked Questions

-how did du-comm originate?
+How did DU-COMM originate?

 In the early 1970's, a Hillside, Illinois police officer was kidnapped and murdered by a group who had just committed an armed robbery.
 The officer, who was unaware of the robbery, stopped their vehicle for a routine traffic violation.
 He radioed the traffic stop to his dispatcher but, because of channel congestion, was never heard.
 Local, state and federal government agencies then worked together to create smaller radio networks.
 DU-COMM was created to provide centralized communications for the northeast and northwest quadrants of DuPage County.

-how big is du-comm?
+How big is DU-COMM?

-what is mabas?
+What is mabas?

 MABAS (Mutual Aid Box Alarm System) is a organization designed to provide mutual aid to area fire departments.
 DU-COMM is the communications center for MABAS Divisions 12 and 16.

-is du-comm privately owned?
+Is DU-COMM privately owned?

-No. DU-COMM is a unit of local government with the same rights, responsibilities, duties and obligations as any other unit of local government with two exceptions.
-DU-COMM cannot levy a tax and DU-COMM cannot float a bond.
+No. DU-COMM is a unit of local government with the same rights, responsibilities, duties and obligations as any other unit of local government with one exception.
+DU-COMM does not levy a tax.
+Citizens pay 9-1-1 fees on their landline and wireless phone bills, but that money is collected by the DuPage Emergency Telephone Board (ETSB) who supports DU-COMM and other PSAPs in its system.
 All DU-COMM employees are considered municipal employees and belong to the Illinois Municipal Retirement Fund.

-how many telecommunicators are on duty at any given time?
+How many Telecommunicators are on duty at any given time?

-can i take a tour of du-comm?
+Can I take a tour of DU-COMM?

 Unfortunately, we cannot accommodate individual tours.
-We do provide tours to community groups such as scouts, civic associations, etc. To arrange for a group tour please contact the Deputy Director at (630) 260-7504.
+We do provide tours to community groups such as scouts, civic associations, etc. To arrange for a group tour please contact the Deputy Director Operations at (630) 260-7504.

-will du-comm provide a speaker for my group or meeting?
+Will DU-COMM provide a speaker for my group or meeting?

 Yes.
 With sufficient notice we will be happy to provide a speaker for your group or meeting to talk about 9-1-1 and DU-COMM.
-Please contact the Deputy Director at (630) 260-7504.
+Please contact the Deputy Director Operations at (630) 260-7504.

 State Law regarding ALI for 911.
 Sections: 726.205 & 727.205 - For Public Use

-Public Act 97-609 posting (FYE13)
+|FYE 2017 Budget||Public Act 97-609 posting (FYE17)|

-|FYE 2018 Budget||Public Act 97-609 posting (FYE14)
+|FYE 2018 Budget||Public Act 97-609 posting (FYE18)|